 Honey-bearing plant.
 Gathering of honey reaches 20-25 kg per 1 ha.

 At present fodder beans are used as a green fertilizer in stand-alone or mixed crops.
-In humid subtropical conditions, they are grown for this purpose in winter, sown in autumn after the main crop is harvested, and plowed in spring.
+In humid subtropical conditions, they are grown for this purpose in winter; they are sown in autumn after harvesting the main crop and plowed in spring.

-The advantage of beans over other grain legumes is their resistance to lodging and the possibility of growing them as a row crop.
+The advantage of beans over other grain legumes is their non-legality and the possibility to grow them as a row crop.
 They are distinguished by their high nitrogen-fixing ability: they accumulate 70-250 kg/ha of nitrogen during the growing season.

 History of the crop

-On the territory of modern Russia, the crop began to be cultivated in the 6th-8th centuries.
+In modern Russia, the crop has been cultivated since the 6th-8th centuries.